wuwa/sketch-copy-to-all/README.md

 # Sketch Plugin - CopytoAll

-Sketch plugin to copy layers/groups/symbols to all artboards (excpet the one where the original item is already).
+Sketch plugin to copy layers/groups/symbols to all artboards (except the one where the original item is already).

 # Usage